markets/sudo_rails/README.md

 end
 ```

+Use the provided `sudo_rails:config` generator to create a default config file under your *initializers* folder.

 ### Sudo sessions

 Using the `sudo_session_duration` option you are able to configure the `sudo` session duration (30 minutes by default).